MaterializeInc/materialize/doc/user/content/sql/create-index.md

 ### Optimizing joins with indexes

-We can optimize the performance of `JOIN` on two relations by ensuring their join keys are the key columns in an index.
+You can optimize the performance of `JOIN` on two relations by ensuring their join keys are the key columns in an index.

 ```sql